-The school has strict rules governing staff use of mobile phones, contained in the Code of Conduct for Staff:
+Mobile Phones: The school has strict rules governing staff use of mobile phones, contained in the Code of Conduct for Staff:

-- 1. Staff are not permitted to make/receive calls/texts during contact time with children.
-Emergency contact should be made via the school office - 2.
-Staff using mobile telephones in non-contact, private time, must do so with consideration for others nearby - 3.
+1. Staff are not permitted to make/receive calls/texts during contact time with children.
+EmergencySafeguarding and Child Protection Policy - v7.4 - 13/01/2025Page | 42 contact should be made via the school office

+- 2. Staff using mobile telephones in non-contact, private time, must do so with consideration for others nearby - 3.
 Staff should have their phones on silent or switched off and out of sight (e.g. in a drawer, handbag or pocket) during class time.
 Bluetooth functions should be off. - 4.
 Mobile phones should not be used in a space where children are present (for example, classroom, playground) - 5.
 Use of phones (including receiving/sending texts and emails) should be limited to non- contact time when no children are present e.g. in office areas, staff room, empty classrooms - 6.
 It is also advised that staff securely protect access to functions of their phone. - 7.
 Should there be exceptional circumstances (e.g. acutely sick relative), then staff should make the Head aware of this and can have their phone in case of having to receive an emergency call - 8.
-Staff are not at any time permitted to use recording equipment on their mobile phones, for example: to take recordings of children, or sharing images.
-Legitimate recordings and photographs should be captured using school equipment such as cameras and iPad
+Staff are not at any time permitted to use recording equipment on their mobile phones or other devices, for example: to take recordings of children, or sharing images.
+Legitimate recordings and photographs should be captured using school equipment such as cameras and iPads.

 Where it is suspected that a child is at risk from internet abuse or cyber bullying, we will report our concerns to the appropriate agency.
 The school's Anti-Bullying Policy will also be adhered to.
 The school is conscious of potential child protection issues and of the need to protect children so that they are not exposed to potential harm, e.g. sexting and radicalisation.
 The school's Data Protection Policy also governs the correct use of images.
+KCSIE Annex D provides a selection of hyperlinks to useful documents relating to online safety.